-- A cruise operator with huge ships and areas to suit everyone, may shock cruisers not wishing to dress up should they go with the very same operator on a smaller ship.
+- A cruise operator with huge ships and areas to suit everyone may shock cruisers not wishing to dress up should they go with the very same operator on a smaller ship.

 - The ‘catch me out ships’ – some ships say they have a relaxed attitude to dress, but they mean you don’t have to wear a tie with your shirt and jacket.
 Read the terms of your booking carefully.

 You may feel we are pro dressing up, but we are trying to save your hiring and buying in the cruise shops on board who sell and often hire clothes in the shed load when people do not take not.
 We are trying to help you save money and enjoy the whole ship.
 The cruise operator offers a brand style or standard, so most guests booking expect that standard.
 The guest contractually agrees to the dress code and other rules when making the booking.
 It is perhaps not a good idea to book a ship that has a strictly enforced dress code if you want to wear shorts in the restaurant.
-For extreme example, Regent Seven Seas might not be your bag if you are ultra casual, but at up to £10,000 a night you might not be looking there.
-Cunard have a strict no jeans anywhere on ship after 6pm.
+For an extreme example, Regent Seven Seas might not be your bag if you are ultra casual, but at up to £10,000 a night you might not be looking there.
+Cunard has a strict no jeans anywhere on the ship after 6 pm.
 So, where are the no dress code cruises?
 This may help.